 A funny thing about being an expert... they hire you as one, and then they ignore everything you say.

 Some may think that working as a survival expert for Man Vs Wild is exciting.
 Well, it is most of the time.
-For instance, pointing at people, places, and things saying such phrases as," no, no, no, that is really tacky."
+For instance, pointing at people, places, and things and saying such phrases as," no, no, no, that is really tacky."

 Or perhaps, "what could you be thinking of?"
 And this one of course, "if you insist on eating that poisonous plant, I can guarantee you a slow agonizing death."